 PrEP: Pre-Exposure Prophylaxis

-At The Damien Center, we’re always looking for new tools to add to our HIV prevention toolbox.
-Pre-Exposure Prophylaxis (PREP) and Post-Exposure Prophylaxis (PEP) are two of those tools.
+At Damien Center, we’re always looking for new tools to add to our HIV prevention toolbox.
+Pre-Exposure Prophylaxis (PrEP) and Post-Exposure Prophylaxis (PEP) are two of those tools.
 To find out if PrEP is right for you, read more below and contact us.